Butlers Chocolates Data Protection Policy 1. INTRODUCTION

 We will only hold your personal data for as long as is necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting or reporting requirements.
 When deciding what the correct time is to keep the data for, we look at its amount, nature and sensitivity, potential risk of harm from unauthorised use or disclosure, the processing purposes, if these can be achieved by other means and legal requirements.
 For tax purposes the law requires us to keep basic information about our customers (including Contact, Identity, Financial and Transaction Data) for six years after they stop being customers.
 In some circumstances we may anonymise your personal data for research or statistical purposes in which case we may use this information indefinitely without further notice to you.

 Your data protection rights are as follows:

-- Right of access: You may request confirmation that we are processing your personal data.
+- Right of access (sometimes called "subject access"): You may request confirmation that we are processing your personal data.
 Further, you may access your personal data, meaning you may receive a copy of what we have.